 - The victim and the defendant have a child together.

 - The victim is related to the defendant or the defendant’s spouse by blood or court order as a parent, grandparent, child, grandchild, brother, sister, or by marriage as a parent-in-law, grandparent-in-law, step-parent, step-grandparents, stepchild, step-grandchild, brother-in-law, or sister-in-law.

-- The victim is a child who resides or has resided in the same household as the defendant and they are related by blood to a former spouse of the defendant or to a person who resides or has resided in the same household as the defendant.
+- The victim is a child who resides or has resided in the same household as the defendant.
+They are related by blood to a former spouse of the defendant or a person who resides or has resided in the same household as the defendant.

 - The relationship between the victim and the defendant is currently or was previously romantic or sexual.

 What is a Domestic Violence Court?

 Prosecutors in Pima County prosecute domestic violence charges very intensely.
 In 2012, Pima County Attorney’s Office (“PCAO”) created the Domestic Violence Court.
 The Domestic Violence Court adjudicates misdemeanor domestic abuse cases in the Pima County Consolidated Justice Court.
 Similar courts exist in municipal courts such as the Tucson City Court, the Phoenix Municipal Court, the Scottsdale City Court, etc. In addition, these specialty courts handle serious and repeat misdemeanor offenders charged with domestic violence or facing domestic violence charges, emphasizing victim safety and rehabilitation.
 Similarly, PCAO and other prosecutorial agencies have specialized units to handle the prosecution of felony domestic violence cases.

 Domestic Violence Courts are staffed with a team of specially-trained judges, attorneys, and victim advocates who ensure that defendants are closely monitored, the victims have access to comprehensive services, and that judges receive information necessary to make quick decisions.